-During those first three episodes I just kept thinking 'Am I too old for this shit?'
+During tonight's first three episodes I just kept thinking 'Am I too old for this shit?'
 'I'm just not the same person anymore.'
 'Am I too depressed to enjoy this?'
 These thoughts were perplexing.
 Then I thought hang on this is Lynchian but it's not really Twin Peaks is it?
 It wasn't until the 4th and final episode, for this week, that it started to feel even remotely like the Twin Peaks of old.
 The thing is Twin Peaks of the early 90s was almost entirely set in Twin Peaks and its surrounds.
 Scenes not in the town were rare.
 In this new season however only about a quarter of the scenes so far have been set in Twin Peaks.
 Nobody has had pie yet.
 Dale Cooper has only had one sip of coffee and he spat that out.
 This is quite possibly a punkish statement of intent from Lynch ie. He's not gonna give us the nostalgia trip of a warm and fuzzy agent Cooper drinking endless cups of coffee while quipping enthusiastically about their merits.

 The stories and soap opera/cop show vibes are barely there.
 Leaving us mainly with just the weird and horror portions of the show.
 If the ratio used to be 90% soap/whodunnit and 10% weird and scary, this time Lynch has flipped it so it's the other way around.
-I don't actually know what the fuck happened in episodes 1-3 tonight, like I was drugged and can't remember what happened except for a few strange inexplicable dark segments.
+I don't actually know what the fuck happened in episodes 1-3 tonight.
+It felt like I was drugged and can't remember what happened except for a few strange inexplicable dark segments.
 Who were all these new characters?
 How and why were we supposed to give a shit about them?
 A lot of the first three hours felt like a student film or 70s Dr Who on acid.
 Lost Highway, Mulholland Drive and Inland Empire were invoked more than the original Twin Peaks itself.
 Cast members from these films turn up too, further entwining all things Lynchian into the tv show.

 *One game I played when I got bored was - Who has aged best?
 The winner being David Lynch (Gordon) himself closely followed by Madchen Amick (Shelly).
 The rest looked old, hey that's life.